-Parents/guardians should report to the Front Office and ask the Office Manger to call the student out of class.
-The student will need to be signed out using the School Check IN system located in the front office.
+Guardians should report to the Front Office and ask the Office Manger to call the student out of class.
+The student will need to be signed out using the School Check In system located in the Front Office.
 If the student is leaving for an appointment but returning, they will need to be signed back in upon their return using the same system.